balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 The above approach including pitfalls is demonstarted in the example [here]().
 Do have a look.<br>
 Its' road to El Dorado then!!

+> The above has been summarised to a quick guide, of thumbrules [here](/blog/2017/03/09/thumbrules-to-crack-a-tnut/)